 Influence of Big Pharma in Ireland: Uncovered

-Anyone see the article in the Sunday Business Post yesterday on the influence of corporate sponsorship in Irish surgeries and hospitals nationwide?
+Anyone see that article in the Sunday Business Post on the influence of corporate sponsorship in Irish surgeries and hospitals nationwide?
 It was a cracker, everything you hoped wasn’t true but feared it was.

 The lead caption said it all: